 Kids can make you go crazy sometimes.
-In some of the tougher times when your kid is especially getting on your nerves, here are some tips you can follow to keep yourself sane.
+In some of the tougher times when your kid is especially getting on your nerves.
+Here are some parenting tips you can follow to keep yourself sane.

 If your kid is in a bad mood, yelling or just shutting themselves in a room, storming off away from you, let them.
-Leave them alone for a while.
+Leave them alone for a while and have their space and privacy.
 If they have had a rough day or falling out with a friend and want to be alone, let them be.
 You might feel like intervening, helping them out but in some situations, you just can’t and staying at a distance can be helpful.

 How many times have you argued unnecessarily because you wanted your kid to finish homework?
 It is a real power struggle between parents and kids which leads to clashes and arguments.
 To avoid the stress of such an argument, just say That’s okay.
 If your kid does not want to do a chore or homework, just say That’s Okay.
 But don’t let them watch TV, use the internet, go out to play or use the computer until they do what you have asked.
 Let them explain to their friends why they can’t come out to play.

 Read Also: Top 5 Parenting Tips For Single Mothers

 4.Communicate Your Expectation

 Most of the times fights are because instead of explaining things, you expect your child to understand what is expected of them.
 If your kid is waking up late and missing bus, instead of fighting with them about it, tell them in clear terms what time they need to wake up and get ready.
 If they are late, they will not be able to watch Tv or use the computer.
 Instead of fighting and ruining the day, tell them they always have another day to make up for it.

 Try to maintain a balance between strict authoritative parenting style and lenient as parents.